otavioschwanck/mood-nvim/README.md

 Just press `SPC h h` to open the handbook inside vim.

+# Breaking Changes

+## 19/07/2022
+Catppuccin is no longer supported.
+Please change your default theme to `onedarkpro`.

 # Troubleshoot

 ## Error on python for some reason.